brussell36/AnimalShelter.Solution/README.md

 ## Using Swagger Documentation

 To explore the AnimalShelter API with Swashbuckle, launch the project with `dotnet run` in the terminal or powershell.
-Then input the following URL into your browser: `http://localhost:5000/swagger`
+Then input the following URL into your browser: `http://localhost:5000`

 ## Note on Pagination

 The AnimalShelter API returns a default of 20 results per page at a time, up to a maximum of 1000.

-To modify this, use the query parameters `limit` and `start` to alter the response results that display.
-The `limit` parameter will specify how many results will be displayed, and the `start` parameter will specify which element in the response the limit should start counting.
+To modify this, use the query parameters `pageNumber` and `pageSize` to alter the response results that display.
+The `pageSize` parameter will specify how many results will be displayed, and the `pageNumber` parameter will specify which element in the response the pageSize should start counting.

+Here is a sample query: `localhost:5000/api/cats/pages?pageNumber=1&pageSize=2`

 ## Known Bugs